Ryder Cup 2025: USA standings and predicting Keegan Bradley’s team for Bethpage Black

 Team USA is on a mission to recapture the Ryder Cup in the 2025 edition of the event at Bethpage Black and their chances look promising with the world’s best player Scottie Scheffler leading their charge on the course.

-But a peculiar situation surrounding the team brings unwanted pressure and a distraction, with captain Keegan Bradley enjoying some of the best golf of his career, including a stunning win at the Travelers Championship to beat out Ryder Cup stalwart Tommy Fleetwood, cruelly denying him a first PGA Tour win in the process.
+But a peculiar situation surrounding the team brings unwanted pressure and a distraction, with captain Keegan Bradley enjoying some of the best golf of his career, including a stunning win at the Travelers Championship to beat out Ryder Cup stalwart Tommy Fleetwood, cruelly denying him a first PGA Tour win in the process before the Englishman’s dramatic win at the Tour Championship, clinching the FedEx Cup in the process.

-The LIV Golf controversy has subsided, with Bryson DeChambeau likely to qualify automatically and return to the team after missing out at Marco Simone in 2023.
+The LIV Golf controversy has subsided, with Bryson DeChambeau qualifying automatically and returning to the team after missing out at Marco Simone in 2023.

 A hurtful defeat in Rome, which saw Scheffler brought to tears after a record-breaking nine and seven defeat to Viktor Hovland and Ludvig Aberg, should provide plenty of motivation for a raucous home crowd in New York this time around.

-Here’s how the stars and stripes could line up, plus current standings, form, and who is in line for one of Bradley’s six wildcard picks to take on a confident Team Europe:
+Here’s how the stars and stripes could line up, the final standings, form, and who is in line for one of Bradley’s six wildcard picks to take on a confident Team Europe:

 Top 6 eligible players following the conclusion of the BMW Championship, on 18 August, 2025, have made the team